BrandonStackDev/BoomShockaFps/README.md

  The yeti has really bad animation.
 I used a .py script in Blender to auto assign the weights and it worked okay.
 But I did a bad job correcting the result, so the yeti has limited range of motion off of his bones and as a result I did not create many animations for him and the ones I did are quite crappy.
 Also the yeti is trouble-some in general.
 He is super easy if you just shoot at the head, but really hard if you let him make it too you.
 Shooting him stops him in his tracks which looks odd and there is just many bugs to fix and small tweaks that I need to make.
 I will probably just deal with the large vertice count and texture size and just do a better job in the future.

  The soldier has okay animation but the models have cracks that appear as it moves because of bad weights (yes yes weght painting I know).
+ Also this model is not centered correctly and my collision detection is fragile so if I make changes he often jitters or jumps.
  Overall, despite the issues, I am happy with the soldier and will probably not improve him much in this project.

  In general this project is a learning experience for me, I plan to do more games in the future and will take the lessons I learn here with me.